cloudogu/opale/README.md

 * **Redmine 6.x** : use either the latest stable release ([1.6.7](https://github.com/gagnieray/opale/archive/refs/tags/1.6.7.zip)), or use the `redmine-6.x` branch of this repository.
 * **Redmine 5.x** : use either the latest stable release ([1.5.5](https://github.com/gagnieray/opale/archive/refs/tags/1.5.5.zip)), or use the `redmine-5.x` branch of this repository.

-## Install

-To install this theme :

-1. [download the lastest stable release](https://github.com/gagnieray/opale/archive/refs/tags/1.6.7.zip) and decompress the archive to your Redmine's `themes` folder,
-2. rename the folder `opale-1.6.7` to `opale`,
-3. go to `Redmine > Administration > Settings > Display`, select `Opale` from the theme's list and save the settings.

-## Customize

-If you wish to customize this theme to your needs, it is recommended that you use [Custom Opale Redmine Theme Builder](https://github.com/gagnieray/custom-opale-builder).

-You will be able to override the Sass variables defined in `src/sass/_variables.scss` with the `!default` flag, add a logo and/or a favicon, and eventually add any custom Sass style rules you want.

 ## Troubleshooting